luca-nik/mev_agent/README.md

     ```

 ## Usage
-To use the code we need
+To use the code we need first to add to the system path `path-to-src`, i.e. the path to the `src` folder containing the python codes.
+Then we only need to import [`mev_project_interface`](docs/mev_project_interface.md) and run its procedure `main` specifying the JSON-file containing user orders and market venues.

 ```python
 import sys